LuisAntonimo/LuisAntonimo/README.md

 ### Hi there! 👋🏻

-My name is Luís Antônio, a self taught student from Brazil(🇧🇷).
+My name is Luís Antônio, a Software Engineering studant from Brazil(🇧🇷).
 Welcome to my profile!

 I'm currently focusing on learning the web development basics, so there are no *extraordinary* projects here...